 If you have made an application for Council Tax reduction, by law you must tell us of any changes as soon as possible.
 This includes any changes to your household make up.
-If you do not report a change of your circumstances you could receive the wrong amount of Council Tax reduction.
-If you receive too much you have to pay this back and further action may be taken against you.
+If you do not report a change of your circumstances, you could receive the wrong amount of Council Tax reduction.
+If you receive too much you must pay this back and further action may be taken against you.

 How to tell us about any changes.

-For changes that affect your Council Tax Reduction, complete using the blue button below -
+For changes that affect your Council Tax Reduction, complete our online form, using the blue button below -

-For changes that affect your Council Tax Exemption, Discount or Disregard complete using the blue button below -
+For changes that affect your Council Tax Exemption, Discount or Disregard complete our online form, using the blue button below -

-To notify us of a death of a Council Tax payer complete the blue button below -
+To notify us of a death of a Council Taxpayer please complete our online form, using the blue button below -

-- sending a letter with as much information as possible about the change to our freepost address
+Or you can send a letter, with as much information as possible, about the change to our freepost address -

 Hull City Council